jonbnewman/mobx-store-provider/docs/api/createStore.md

 ## Local state

-For local or ephemeral state the recommended method is to define the `store` next to the component it will be used in.
+For local or ephemeral state, it is recommended to define the `store` next to the component it will be used in.

 ```javascript
 import React from "react";